+Nahem has an international reputation as a painter of contemporary multicultural life.
 Until 2007 Nahem painted from life giant heads of people from black and ethnic backgrounds.
-Nahem then turned to other subjects that drew on 'unreal' sources, photograph, TV and film as well as memory.
-He created hugely multi-layered paintings bursting with incident, including floods and nuclear explosions which continued with the theme of death.
-Most recently Nahem has made another dramatic move from, as he says:
+Nahem then turned to other subjects that drew on 'unreal' sources, photograph, TV and film as well as memory, creating hugely multi-layered paintings bursting with incident, including floods and nuclear explosions.

-"a tangible kind of reality to something quite intangible where, contrary to all previous methods of working, accident has been allowed to prompt imagination."
+Nahem made another dramatic move, "from a tangible kind of reality to something quite intangible where accident has been allowed to prompt imagination."